Saint Emmeram's Abbey

-Saint Emmeram's Abbey (Kloster Sankt Emmeram or Reichsabtei Sankt Emmeram) was a Benedictine monastery founded around 739 at Regensburg in Bavaria (modern-day southeastern Germany) at the grave of the itinerant Frankish bishop Saint Emmeram.
+Saint Emmeram's Abbey (Kloster Sankt Emmeram or Reichsabtei Sankt Emmeram) was a Benedictine monastery founded around 739 at Regensburg in Bavaria (modern-day southeastern Germany) at the grave of the itinerant Frankish bishop Saint Emmeram who had died around 650.
 The original abbey church is now a parish church named St. Emmeram's Basilica.
 The other buildings on the site form a large complex known as Schloss Thurn und Taxis or Schloss St. Emmeram, which has served as the main residence of the Thurn und Taxis princely family since the early 19th century.

 History

+The monastery was built next to the then still partially preserved remains of Castra Regina, a Roman legionary camp (castrum) on the Danube frontier, built for Legio III Italica during the reign of Emperor Marcus Aurelius.
+A civil settlement (vicus) next to it had remained continuously inhabited ever since.
+It lay on the northern border of the Duchy of Bavaria, which was part of the Merovingian kingdom from the sixth through the eighth century.

-When the monastery was founded in about 739, the bishops of Regensburg were abbots in commendam, a common practice at the time which was not always to the advantage of the abbeys concerned.
+The monastery of the Benedictines was founded around 739.
+The abbey church (since 1964 a basilica minor) was begun around 780, as a replacement for a previous church dedicated to Saint George, into which the mortal remains of Saint Emmeram had been transferred from Aschheim near Munich around 690.
+In the early times, the bishops of Regensburg were abbots in commendam, so in a dual role, a common practice at the time which was not always to the advantage of the abbeys concerned.
 In 975, Saint Wolfgang of Regensburg, then bishop of Regensburg and abbot of St. Emmeram's, voluntarily gave up the position of abbot and severed the connection, making the abbots of St. Emmeram's independent of the bishopric.
 He was one of the first German bishops to do this, and his example in this was much copied across Germany in the years following.
 The first independent abbot was Ramwold (later the Blessed Ramwold).
 Both he and Saint Wolfgang were advocates of the monastic reforms of Gorze.